Live Search

 Complex Search Form Example

-Search forms can have any number of fields and the AJAX request will submit them along with the search-from-search-text field.
+Search forms can have any number of fields and the AJAX request will submit them along with the live-search-search-text field.

 Some Page Content